shawjitesh/LeetCode75/README.md

 - **Difficulty**: Easy
 - **Note**: Efficient iterative solution that leverages BST property to navigate directly to the target without visiting unnecessary nodes

+#### 2. Delete Node in a BST
+- **Problem**: Delete a node with a given key from a Binary Search Tree while maintaining BST property
+- **Approach**: Iterative deletion handling four cases: leaf node, single child, and two children using inorder successor
+- **Time Complexity**: O(h) where h is the height of the tree - traverses to find node and successor
+- **Space Complexity**: O(1) - constant space using iterative approach
+- **Difficulty**: Medium
+- **Note**: Comprehensive iterative solution that handles all deletion cases while maintaining BST properties using inorder successor for nodes with two children

 ### BinaryTree DFS Problems
 #### 1. Maximum Depth of Binary Tree
 - **Problem**: Find the maximum depth (height) of a binary tree